Ann Crowley (singer)

-Ann Crowley (born October 17, 1929) is an American former singer and actress known mostly for her work on Broadway, where, after briefly playing Laurey in Oklahoma! while still a high-school student, she originated the leading roles of Jennifer in Paint Your Wagon and Lola in Seventeen.
+Ann Crowley (October 17, 1929 – April 24, 2023) was an American singer and actress known mostly for her work on Broadway, where, after briefly playing Laurey in Oklahoma! while still a high-school student, she played the leading role of Jennifer in Paint Your Wagon and originated the starring role of Lola in Seventeen.
 She occasionally also appeared on television.
 Crowley married and retired from the stage in 1955.

 Early years

-Crowley was born October 17, 1929, in Scranton, Pennsylvania, the daughter of Vincent and Helen M. Crowley.
+Crowley was born October 17, 1929, in Olyphant, Pennsylvania, the daughter of Vincent and Helen M. Crowley.
 Her father was a foreman in a coal mine.
 She auditioned with vocal coach Frank La Forge in 1944 and "made a deep impression" on him, after which the Koch-Conley Post, American Legion, in Scranton awarded her $200 for vocal training with plans to continue sponsoring her.
 A singing scholarship took her to New York City to study at Julia Richman High School, from which she graduated in 1947.
-She is the sister of actress Pat Crowley.
+She was the sister of actress Pat Crowley.

 Career

 As early as 1944, Crowley was singing in clubs at hotels.
 An audition with the Theatre Guild in 1945 led to her becoming a member of the cast of Oklahoma! on Broadway.
 On September 1, 1946, she was designated the understudy for Betty Jane Watson, who portrayed Laurey.
 When Watson had laryngitis on October 4, 1946, Crowley took her place in the show's matinee and evening presentations.
 Her performances gained attention, including a feature article in the next day's issue of The New York Times.
-Crowley's other Broadway credits included Carousel (1945), for which she won a 1947 Theatre World Award as a replacement player, and the starring roles of Jennifer in Paint Your Wagon (1951) and Lola in Seventeen (1952).
-She also portrayed Laurey in a production of Oklahoma! in London in 1948.
+Crowley's other Broadway credits included Carousel (1945), for which she won a 1947 Theatre World Award as a replacement player, and the starring roles of Jennifer in Paint Your Wagon (1951) and Lola in Seventeen (1952), which she originated.
+She portrayed Laurey in a production of Oklahoma! in London in 1948.
 The musical ran for five months, and Crowley's performances were interrupted by surgery for appendicitis.
+She also toured in the US as Laurey and also as Carrie Pipperidge in Carousel (1947).
+Her regional theatre roles included Looloo Martin in Hit the Deck (musical).(1950) at St. John Terrell's Music Circus in Lambertville, New Jersey.

-Her work on television includes "Cinderella '53", a one-hour musical broadcast on Studio One on December 21, 1953, as well as Schlitz Playhouse and Musical Comedy Time.
+Her work on television included "Cinderella '53", a one-hour musical broadcast on Studio One on December 21, 1953, as well as Schlitz Playhouse and Musical Comedy Time.
 In May 1955, Crowley headed the entertainment program in the Statler Terrace Room in Los Angeles.